Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Internal-Inspector.md

-# Internal Inspector
+# Graph Inspector

 ## Description
-The Inspector is used to interact with any graph elements that the user can select.
+The **Graph Inspector**** is used to interact with any graph elements that the user can select and graph-wide settings for the [Shader Graph Asset](Shader-Graph-Asset.md).
 You can edit their attributes and default values.

 To inspect something in the graph, the user must select it.
-Whenever the user selects something that can be interacted with through the Inspector, the Inspector window will become visible.
+These settings are available in **Node Settings** tab of the **Graph Inspector**.

-The inspector by default is hidden when the graph window is opened, and the user must select something before it will show up.
+The **Graph Inspector** displays the **Graph Settings* tab by default when a Shader Graph is opened.

-When the user selects something, for instance, a Property Node from the graph or the [Blackboard](Blackboard.md), then the Inspector will appear and display the attributes belonging to that Property that the user can edit.
+When the user selects something, for instance, a Property Node from the graph or the [Blackboard](Blackboard.md), the **Node Settings** tab will display the attributes belonging to that Property that the user can edit.

 ![](images/InternalInspectorBlackboardProperty.png)